Welcoming students and staff from our worldwide partners

 **Learning Agreement – please request a copy from your Erasmus+ or Student Exchanges Coordinator (at your home university).

 You are required to submit a provisional Learning Agreement showing your preferred list of modules in conjunction with your Erasmus+ or Student Exchanges Coordinator as soon as possible and no later than one month before arriving in the UK.
 Please also include alternative choices in case some of your first choices are no longer available.
-You will be allowed to study a maximum of four modules per semester.
+You will be allowed to study a maximum of 30 ECTS per semester.
 Please be aware that we cannot guarantee your preferred modules.

 2020/2021 Academic Year